The 13 Best Body Sunscreens to Protect Your Skin—Minus the Greasy Feel

 Size: 5 oz.

-Pros: Easy to apply; Affordable price; Safe for oily and acne-prone skin; Smells great
+What I Love: Easy to apply; Affordable price; Safe for oily and acne-prone skin; Smells great

-Cons: SPF could be higher
+What I Don't: SPF could be higher

-Marie Claire contributing syndications editor Katherine J Igoe names Blue Lizard Sport Mineral-Based Sunscreen her all-time favorite for a good reason.
+Former Marie Claire contributing syndications editor Katherine J. Igoe names Blue Lizard Sport Mineral-Based Sunscreen her all-time favorite for a good reason.
 She's tested it time and time again, and it's always a winner.
 "I love, love, love this sunscreen—and I’m tough to shop for with my sensitive skin," she says.
 "It’s mineral and reef-friendly, it’s 50+, and it’s spray-on without giving me an intense white cast: all must-haves for me.
 If I spray it from a foot away, it’s got a powerful dispersal for good coverage, even on squirmy toddlers.
 If I spray it from a few inches (into my hands, for example, to rub it directly onto faces and ears), I get a little pool of sunscreen that dissolves quickly and easily."

 Type: Mineral sunscreen